-• Discussion and demonstrated understanding of the key technical risk areas involved in the proposed work and the quality of the mitigation strategies to address them.
+- Discussion and demonstrated understanding of the key technical risk areas involved in the proposed work, and - Quality of the mitigation and response strategies to address identified risks.

 Baseline, Metrics, and Deliverables

 - The level of clarity in the definition of the baseline, metrics, and milestones; and - Relative to a clearly defined experimental baseline, the strength of the quantifiable metrics, milestones, and a mid-point deliverables defined in the application, such that meaningful interim progress will be made.